change-hi/change-hi.github.io/morea/machine-learning/experience-ml-pytorch.md

 * What should we consider when designing a neural network architecture?

 **Objectives**
-* Understand how to train a deep learning model in Keras
+* Understand how to train a deep learning model in Pytorch
 * Understand how to use common data formats in climate science.
 </div>